 Had it been April during my Istanbul visit instead of late-October, I would have seen a city awash in tulips for the annual month-long Tulip Festival.
 Some 11.5 million tulips of 104 different varieties burst forth throughout the city with the most extravagant display in Gülhane Park.

 As time went on, a zoo and aquarium were added, free entertainment enticed crowds to the parks, vendors hawked food.
-In 2000, the park closed for renovation.
+In 2000, it was decided that enough was enough.
+The park closed for renovation.